segloser/pharser/README.md

 The hashes are compared.
 When a match takes place, the hashes are stored in a TXT file named <matches.txt>.

-Simultaneously, a number of files are also created in the main path.
+Simultaneously, a number of files are also created in the /root/pharser/joint/ path.
 Most of them are used as a middle step for subsequent processes.
 Others are useful information stored for a more serious development of this draft.

 =================
 HOW TO USE IT
 =================
-A bash scritp has been written to create the directory arquitecture needed for testing this tool (since it is specific and it will not work otherwise).
+A bash scritp already mentioned below has been written to create the directory arquitecture needed for testing this tool (since it is specific and it will not work otherwise).
 The bash script also download the necessary files in the correct place.